 The future direction and management of Allen & Overy‘s global litigation practice has been transferred to a new global steering group.

-As part of the management reshuffle, Andrew Clark, has stepped down as head of the global litigation practice and will take up the position of general counsel at the magic circle firm, which he said was “a feature of the fact that law firms are becoming very large businesses”.
+As part of the management reshuffle, Andrew Clark has stepped down as head of the global litigation practice and will take up the new position of general counsel at the magic circle firm, which he said was “a feature of the fact that law firms are becoming very large businesses”.

-Tim House, meanwhile, will take over Clark’s old job as head of global litigation and will chair the international steering group, which is made up of litigation partners from three other jurisdictions.
+Tim House, meanwhile, will take over Clark’s old job and will chair the international steering group, which is made up of litigation partners from three other jurisdictions.

-House explained that the steering group would be in “continual touch” to “coordinate activities” of the litigation practice.
+House said the steering group would be in “continual touch” to coordinate the global litigation practice.

 Meanwhile, John O’Conor will continue as head of the London litigation practice.